scaffolder/provisioner/README.md

-# provisioner
+# Cloud Provisioner
-Infrastructure as Code cloud provisioner Docker image
+Infrastructure as Code
+Configuration as Code